Stacking the Odds in Retirement

 Let’s Add Some Diversifiers

-Managed futures have historically provided a low degree of correlation to both stocks and bonds, making them a prime candidate for consideration6.
 Another primary (and top-of-mind) reason that we believe managed futures can add value to a traditional portfolio is its relationship with inflation.
 When comparing the economic regimes in which stocks and bonds perform well or poorly, rising inflation is the proverbial Achilles heel of such a portfolio.
-To add insult to injury, a retiree’s stock-bond portfolio has an additional exposure to inflation, as an investor will likely desire to increase her portfolio withdrawal amount to keep up with an increasing cost-of-living.
+To add insult to injury, a retiree’s stock-bond portfolio has an additional exposure to inflation, as an investor will likely desire to increase her portfolio withdrawal amount to keep up with an increasing cost of living.

 To tease this analysis out further, we will extend Figure 1 by reducing a core stock/bond portfolio by 5% each to include a 10% managed futures exposure.
 This would mean that a 60/40 stock/bond portfolio will be adjusted to a 55/35/10 stock/bond/managed futures portfolio.
 In the case of a 100% stock or 100% bond portfolio, we will simply reduce either exposure by 10% to make room.

 As we can see, there are many scenarios in which decreasing stocks or bonds to add an allocation to managed futures is beneficial.
-These results align with Miller (2017)9, who showed that a 50/40/10 strategic portfolio increased the safe withdrawal rate, while not drastically altering the volatility of the resultant portfolio, when compared to a 50/50 portfolio.
+These results align with Miller (2017)9, who showed that a 50/40/10 strategic portfolio increased the safe withdrawal rate, while not drastically altering the volatility of the resultant portfolio when compared to a 50/50 portfolio.

-The above figure, has two key takeaways:
+The above figure has two key takeaways:

 • In the 4-5% withdrawal range, we see a marginal failure rate improvement, meaning the new asset allocation has a higher probability of success.
 An interpretation we can make here is that this added diversification is ideal for counteracting any portfolio drawdowns and allowing the portfolio to recover prior to the loss creating a permanent impairment to the financial plan.